Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 ## 11. Running MapReduce_NLP_2 in Hadoop

-After doing the test, we need to replace the `n value` in the reduce_NLP.py back to the default value.
+We provide another solution to do the sentiment analysis, which could get higher accuracy but longer running time.

-* 10.1 Split the traning set from your whole data set
+* 11.1 Split the traning set from your whole data set

 	```
 	#cd ~/NLP